UPDATE - May 2009

 All "AFT" files come from interviews and conversations which occurred AFTER Kurt's body was discovered on April 8th.

-When someone turns up missing and those who are close to the missing person begin telling false stories and lying about the details and events leading up to the disappearance, any investigator with half a brain should become somewhat suspicious.
+When someone turns up missing, and those who are close to the missing person begin telling false stories and lying about the details and events leading up to the disappearance, any investigator with half a brain should become somewhat suspicious.

 As Ben Klugman and I walked down the hallway and out of the Peninsula Hotel after our first meeting with Courtney Love, we were baffled and confused by her manipulative attitude towards her missing husband.
 Also, her obsession with her career and much of the information she had just given us didn't make much sense.